 The AERCO Benchmark (BMK) 750, 1000, 1500, 2000, 2500, and 3000 natural gas and propane fueled boilers are modulating and condensing units.
 They represent a true industry advance that meets the needs of today's energy and environmental concerns.
+All these models, under standard calibration, meet 20 parts per million (ppm) NOx requirements, and the Benchmark 750 through 2000 are capable of complying with the U.S.'s most stringent NOx requirements of 9 ppm.

 Designed for application in any closed loop hydronic system, the Benchmark's modulating capability relates energy input directly to fluctuating system loads.
-These BMK models provide extremely high efficiency operation and are ideally suited for modern low temperature, as well as, conventional heating systems.
+These Benchmark models provide extremely high efficiency operation and are ideally suited for modern low temperature, as well as, conventional heating systems.